Professional programs application

 Cronkite News Phoenix Sports Bureau

-Broadcast, digital and audio reporters work with broadcast and digital/social producers to cover a variety of professional and college sports in Arizona for regional and national media outlets.
+Broadcast and digital reporters work with broadcast and digital/social producers to cover a variety of professional and college sports in Arizona for regional and national media outlets.
 Students hone reporting and producing skills by covering important issues facing the sports community today, including sports business, health, technology and gender, race and social issues.
 Students in a sports journalism degree program receive priority placement.
-Note: All students enrolled in the Phoenix Sports Bureau in the spring semester are required to work through spring break on their regularly assigned days because of spring training coverage.
-To make up for that time, the Phoenix Sports Bureau ends the semester one week early.
+Note: All students enrolled in the Phoenix Sports Bureau in the spring semester are required to attend class through spring break to support Spring Training coverage; to compensate, the Phoenix Sports Bureau ends the spring semester one week early.

-View program, roles and prerequisites: Cronkite News Phoenix Sports Bureau
+View course, roles and prerequisites: Cronkite News Phoenix Sports Bureau

 Cronkite News Washington, D.C.

 Live in the nation’s capital for the semester and work as a Washington, D.C., correspondent in the Cronkite newsroom, just three blocks from the White House.
 Digital and broadcast reporters pitch stories, conduct interviews and produce multimedia and social content about national issues with an Arizona angle.
-Scholarship support may be available to students selected for this professional program.
+Scholarship support may be available to students enrolled in this course.

-View program and prerequisites: Cronkite News Washington, D.C.
+View course and prerequisites: Cronkite News Washington, D.C.

 Financial support is available: View financial, housing and transportation support